"Are You Making These Two Common Mistakes That Cause Blurry Vision?"

 Most importantly, spend at least one to three hours a day outside in direct sunlight.
 (Try not to wear sunglasses.)

 P.S.
-Spending too much time looking at screens and not enough time in sunlight can cause you to have blurry vision and eventually eye diseases.
+Spending too much time looking at screens and not enough time in sunlight can cause you to have blurry vision and (eventually) eye disease.

 You would not sell your eyes for a million dollars, would you?